milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

      (:txt data)]))
 ```

-good, but there's another warning for react not handling lazy-seqs very well, so let's modify ```page``` function to fix that also with a forced evaluation with doall :
+Good, but there's another warning for react not handling lazy-seqs very well, so let's modify ```page``` function to fix that also with a forced evaluation with doall.

 ```
 (defn page []